F. Emasculata: Plot

-Meanwhile, the fugitives murder a man and steal his campervan, stopping at a gas station.
-Paul calls his girlfriend, Elizabeth, looking for shelter.
-The fugitives knock out the gas station clerk and flee in his car, evading the Marshals' raid on the gas station.
-Mulder sees a CDC biohazard team arrive at the scene, forcibly taking away the clerk in a helicopter.
-Scully calls Mulder, telling him that the contagion could spread into the population if the fugitives are not captured.
-The fugitives arrive at Elizabeth's house, where she tends to Steve in the late stages of his infection.
-As Steve is dying, one of his pustules erupts in Elizabeth's face, infecting her.
-At that moment, Mulder and the Marshals raid the house and arrest her.
-However, Paul is still missing.

-Mulder confronts Skinner and The Smoking Man, believing that he and Scully were deceived into taking the case without knowing about the contagion.
-Mulder is adamant that the public should know the truth, but the Smoking Man counters that that would create mass panic and cost more lives.
-Mulder consults with Scully, but she agrees that exposing Pinck may result in a deadly hysteria.
+Meanwhile, the fugitives murder a man, steal his campervan, and stop at a gas station.
+Paul calls his girlfriend, Elizabeth, for shelter.
+They knock out the gas station clerk and escape in his car, evading the Marshals.
+Mulder witnesses a CDC biohazard team taking the clerk away.
+Scully warns Mulder that the contagion could spread if the fugitives are not captured.
+The fugitives reach Elizabeth's house, where she tends to Steve, who is in the late stages of infection.
+As Steve dies, a pustule erupts in Elizabeth's face, infecting her.
+Mulder and the Marshals raid the house, and while they manage to arrest Elizabeth, Paul escapes.
+Mulder therefore decides to confront Skinner and The Smoking Man, suspecting he and Scully were deceived into taking the case.
+Mulder argues that the public should know the truth of the situation, but the Smoking Man argues it would cause mass panic, which Scully agrees with.